 directory, and enter the following:

-class is created with a simChanged
+class with a noSimChange

 boolean, representing the no_sim_change